ckyb63/speaker_impedance/Prediction_Measurement_App/README.md

 ## Usage

-### For Measurements:
+### Quick Start:

 1. Connect your Analog Discovery 2 device to your computer
 2. (Optional) Connect an Arduino with environmental sensors to COM8 (or modify the code for your COM port)
 3. Select the earphone type and length from the dropdown menus
 4. Configure the frequency range, steps, and reference resistor value
 5. Click "Start Measurement" to begin the impedance measurement
-6. The application will display the measurement progress and plot the impedance curve

-### For Predictions:

-1. After a measurement is complete, the application will automatically switch to the prediction tab
+6. After the measurement completes, the application will automatically predict the length
-2. Alternatively, you can load an existing CSV file by clicking "Load CSV File"
+7. The prediction result and confidence will be displayed in the right panel

+### Using Existing CSV Files:

+1. Click "Load CSV File" to select a previously saved CSV file
-3. Select the model type (DNet or CNet) based on your trained model
+2. Select the model type (DNet or CNet) based on your trained model
-4. Check "Enable Speaker Differentiation" if your model was trained with speaker differentiation
+3. Check "Enable Speaker Differentiation" if your model was trained with speaker differentiation
-5. Click "Predict Length" to get the prediction result
+4. Click "Predict Length" to get the prediction result
-6. The application will display the predicted length and confidence score

 ## Model Files